conweller/Got-Milk-Writeup/Readme.md

 It looks we'll just have to overwrite the last part of `lose`'s address to be `89` instead of `f9`.

-Lets try and do this now, first we need to get the address of `GOT` entry of `lose`, then we need to overwrite the last byte of `lose` to be `89` instead of `f9`.
+To do this, we first need to get the address of the `GOT` entry of `lose`, then we need to overwrite the last byte of `lose` to be `89` instead of `f9`:

 ```python
 from pwn import *